Views from Trail #102

 Section 6: Lower Little Valley

 Marathon and Ultra Marathon runners follow trail #2080 North until they come to the junction of trail #102.
+Follow markings because part will be run on the trail, part in the dry streambed.
 It is about 1.3km to the junction.

 Section 7: (Trails 102 & 103, about 5km)